niradar/duplicate_files_in_folders/README.md

 The script compares filename, modification date, size, and hash of the files to identify duplicates.
 Settings allow ignoring differences in modification dates and filenames.
 The script can be run in test mode to simulate actions without moving the files.
 It also logs its actions and errors for traceability.

+## Features

+- **Bloom Filters:** Efficiently identify potential duplicates using Bloom filters (https://en.wikipedia.org/wiki/Bloom_filter) for file size, name, and modified time, reducing unnecessary comparisons.
+- **Parallel Processing:** Automatically selects and utilizes parallel processing for file key generation, improving performance for large datasets.
+- **Flexible Filtering:** Supports filtering of files based on size and extensions, with options for whitelisting and blacklisting extensions.
+- **Comprehensive Logging:** Provides detailed logging to track the script's operations and outcomes, including a summary of actions taken.

 ## Usage